 You may NOT republish the guest post on any other site, including yours.
-If I find that it has been republished, it may be removed from this blog, and your chances of publishing another guest post in the future will be removed.
+If we find that it has been republished, it may be removed from this blog, and your chances of publishing another guest post in the future may also be removed.
 Guest posts are written ONLY for this blog.

 - If you are interested in writing a sponsored post, see this page.